kencho51/gigathing/content/post/docker101.md

 `docker container prune` can be used to remove all the stopped containers.
 7. to delete docker images
 `docker rmi`
+8. Build a container from an image and remove it when it exits.
+`docker run --rm image`
+`docker run -d -P --name xxx image`
+`-d`: will detach terminal
+`-p`: publish all exposed port to random ports
+`--name`: container name we want to give
+9. Check the ports, then open `http://localhost:port` in browser.
+`docker port xxx`
+10. to stop a detached container
+`docker stop xxx`

 ### Terminology
 - `Images`: the blueprints form the basis of containers.